EyyubTasdemir/Discord_Auto_Msg-Self-Bot-/README.md

-# It's a template, you can use in different projects
+## Auto message bot for Discord in discord.py
+With this usage in commands you can also make different user bots